aislinnnnn/Sharebnb/README.md

 [Sharebnb Live](http://sharebnbbb.herokuapp.com/#/)

 Sharebnb is a full-stack, single-page application inspired by Airbnb used for booking short-term accomodation.
 Sharebnb was built using a PostgreSQL database, a Ruby on Rails backend and React/Redux on the front-end.
 It features homes that users can view, book and review.
 Users can search for homes by location through the search bar or by clicking on a specific home on the map.
 Users can also filter the homes by number of guests.

-You can use the guest login feature to check it out without going through the signup process.
+A guest login feature is available to check out the website without going through the signup process.

 Homepage
 ![Sharebnb homepage](app/assets/images/screenshots/homepage.png)